Brian Allard

-Brian Marshall Allard (born January 3, 1958) is a former Major League Baseball pitcher who played for the Texas Rangers (1979-1980) and Seattle Mariners (1981).
+Brian Marshall Allard (born January 3, 1958) is an American former Major League Baseball pitcher who played for the Texas Rangers (1979-1980) and Seattle Mariners (1981).
 His fastball was 90-95 mph.
 He also threw a curveball, slider, and changeup.
 He lives in Washington.

 Professional career

 Texas Rangers

 Allard was selected by Texas Rangers in fourth round, 84th overall, of 1976 Major League Baseball Draft.

 He made his debut with the Rangers on August 8, 1979 against the Detroit Tigers at the age of 21.
 Allard went two innings, giving up two earned runs on two hits in that game.
 He finished the '79 season going 1–3 in seven games, four for starts, with a 4.32 ERA.

 In 1979 Allard went 0-1 for the Rangers with a 5.65 ERA in five games, two for starts.

 Seattle Mariners

 On December 12, 1980, Allard was traded by the Rangers along with Steve Finch, Rick Auerbach, Ken Clay, Jerry Don Gleaton and Richie Zisk to the Seattle Mariners for Larry Cox, Rick Honeycutt, Willie Horton, Mario Mendoza and Leon Roberts.